< Back to Resources

 1. Energy Monitoring

-With rising energy costs and accelerated net zero targets, FM leaders are eager to reduce energy consumption.
+With rising energy costs and accelerated net zero targets, FM leaders are eager to reduce energy consumption significantly over the coming years.
 As a solution, they’re turning to remote monitoring software or EMS (energy monitoring systems), which tracks energy use, refrigeration performance, and refrigerant leakage and alerts facilities teams to spikes in energy consumption.
 This allows them to take mitigation steps remotely, if possible, or dispatch a technician if needed to address any issues before they turn into excessive power bills.

 For example, City’s Spark+ tool is used to monitor temperature conditions of refrigeration units, hot bars, and other food and beverage equipment.
 Using data received from thousands of energy meters along with live weather data, the system alerts City’s central monitoring team to any anomalies so immediate action can be taken.
 As a result, City typically achieves a minimum of 10 percent reduction in energy use through EMS systems alone.